Get to Mount Robson Provincial Park

 Berg Glacier, © Can Stock / photocdn8

 If you hope to reach the Berg Lake Campsite and return the same day, you need to allow 12 hours.
-Staying the night at Emperor Falls Campsite on your hike is a great way to enjoy Berg Lake and Mount Robson Provincial Park.
+You will be covering a distance of 28 miles return and increasing in elevation by 2,600 feet.
+So, a day hike to see the Berg Glacier should only be undertaken by healthy, hardy hikers.
+Reserving a campsite is the best way to enjoy Berg Lake and Mount Robson Provincial Park.